-plot.
-With the onset of Great Depression, prices continued their decline, yet a spike in corn futures prices is evident during the mid-1930.
-A possible explanation for this may be the start of the Federal Farm Board intervention in grain futures markets.
-Undoubtedly, over the entire duration of this dramatic period in U.S. economic history, the observed futures prices for corn and wheat followed a downward trend, which eventually resulted in historically low levels by 1933.
-The end of the recession, i.e. 1^{st} of March 1933, which corresponds to three days before the inauguration of Franklin D. Roosevelt as President, marks the reversal of the decreasing trend in grain futures prices.
-More specifically, prices started to increase rapidly reaching levels close to their interwar averages, but then fell again by the end of 1933.
-While wheat futures prices fluctuated moderately below their mean over the next two and a half years, prices for corn futures have spiked again between mid-1934 and mid-1935.

-Subsequently, grain futures prices at the CBoT were nothing but stable.
-Traded prices for wheat and corn futures began to increase precipitously immediately after the Commodity Exchange Act was passed by Congress in June 1936 (see penultimate vertical dashed black line on the plot), and the Chicago exchange has increased the limitation on price fluctuations.24 However, by the summer of 1937, grain futures prices dramatically plunged and remained at depressed levels during the last recessionary phase of the interwar years, as shown by the third shaded area on the plot.
+- followed a downward trend, which eventually resulted in historically low levels by 1933.
+The end of the recession, i.e. 1st of March 1933, which corresponds to three days before the inauguration of Franklin D. Roosevelt as President, marks the reversal of the decreasing trend in grain futures prices.
+These started to increase rapidly reaching levels close to their interwar averages, but then fell again by the end of 1933. - Subsequently, grain futures prices at the CBoT were nothing but stable.
+Traded prices for wheat and corn futures began to increase precipitously immediately after the Commodity Exchange Act was passed by Congress in June 1936 (see penultimate vertical dashed black line on the plot) and the Chicago exchange has increased the limitation on price fluctuline on the plot), and the Chicago exchange has increased the limitation on price fluctuations.
+However, by the summer of 1937, grain futures prices dramatically plunged and remained at depressed levels during the last recessionary phase of the interwar years, as shown by the third shaded area on the plot.
+Interestingly, there was no sizeable reaction of grain futures prices in response to the

-Interestingly, there was no sizeable reaction of grain futures prices in response to the adoption of the first Federal position limits imposed on speculative activities which occurred 430 on December 22^{nd} , 1938 (see last vertical line on the plot).
+Interestingly, there was no sizeable reaction of grain futures prices in response to the adoption of the first Federal position limits imposed on speculative activities which occurred on December $22^{nd}$ , 1938 (see last vertical line on the plot).
 Indeed, the traded prices at the Chicago exchange remained at relatively low levels as before.
 Finally, toward the end of 1939, a sharp rise in corn as well as wheat futures prices is visible, and, as the federal reports suggest (see, U.S. CEAD, 1941, p.9), it can be attributed to Germany's invasion of Poland, an event that marked the beginning of the second World War.
-435

-Finally, given the price data, we construct a further variable, namely futures returns, defined as the logarithmic price differences, i.e. $R_t = ln(P_t) - ln(P{t-1})$, where P_t and P{t-1} represent the prices at day t and t-1, respectively.
+Finally, given the price data and with the aim of analyzing the impact of speculation on the volatility of grain futures prices and returns during the interwar years, we construct a further variable, namely futures returns, defined as the logarithmic price differences, i.e., $R_t = ln(P_t) - ln(P{t-1})$ , where $P_t$ and $P{t-1}$ represent the prices at day t and t-1, respectively.
 Note that, even though the continuous price series rolls over and tracks prices of different principal futures, the returns are always constructed using prices from futures contracts with same maturity only.
 This ensures an accurate empirical analysis of the underlying data.

-24Note that, in addition to grain futures prices, these regulatory and institutional changes directly affected the volumes of trading at the CBoT.
+&lt;sup>24Note that, in addition to grain futures prices, these regulatory and institutional changes directly affected the volumes of trading at the CBoT.
 See Appendix A.1.

-3.2Grain Futures Traders
+3.2 Grain Futures Traders

-In addition to the data on volume of trading, open commitments and daily traded prices, the CEAD (and GFAD) also furnished data of all daily sales and purchases of grain futures at the Chicago exchange, as well as open contracts for all traders coming within the report-445 ing requirements, i.e. for all traders holding commitments equalling or exceeding 500,000 bushels (starting 1923), or 200,000 bushels (beginning with the end of 1933).
+In addition to the data on volume of trading, open commitments and daily traded prices, the CEAD (and GFAD) also furnished data of all daily sales and purchases of grain futures at the Chicago exchange, as well as open contracts for all traders coming within the reporting requirements, i.e. for all traders holding commitments equalling or exceeding 500,000 bushels (starting 1923), or 200,000 bushels (beginning with the end of 1933).
 The federal regulatory agencies reported in various statistical bulletins the amount of daily long and short commitments, by classes of traders.
-We collected data for corn futures covering nine interwar years (divided into two interwar sub-periods), namely October 1924 - September 450 1928, and January 1935 - December 1939, while for wheat futures, trading data have been found only for a period of five interwar years, spanning from January 1935 to December $1939.^{25}$
+We collected data for corn futures covering nine interwar years (divided into two interwar sub-periods), namely October 1924 - September 1928, and January 1935 - December 1939, while for wheat futures, trading data have been found only for a period of five interwar years, spanning from January 1935 to December 1939.